Image

 Separating Fact from Fiction

-Reading Time: 12 - 15 minutes (3315 words)
+Reading Time: 12 - 16 minutes (3469 words)

 Published: January 11, 2026

-The truth is simple but uncomfortable.
-A cutting rooted in water is physiologically unprepared for life in a soilless substrate.
-What may look like a smooth transition from water to soil is actually a major environmental shock that forces the plant to rebuild its root system almost from scratch.
-And the longer you wait for those impressive water roots to develop, the worse the transition becomes.
+Because a cutting rooted in water is physiologically unprepared for life in a soilless substrate.
+What looks like a smooth transition is actually a major environmental shock that forces the plant to rebuild its root system almost from scratch.
+The "wait for roots on your roots" advice is not just incomplete.
+It is the reason things go wrong.

 What You Will Learn About Water-Propagated Cuttings